AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 Many explanations rely heavily on specific mathematical frameworks or formal systems, which can be difficult to understand for non-experts and may not fully capture the complexity of AI models.
 The problem is that those explanations often fail to provide a unified understanding of different AI paradigms and models, leading to confusion and misinterpretation, although they might be mathematically rigorous in one domain.
 These kinds of explanations usually work very on one specific model or dataset, but fail to generalize to other model design or task.

+### But how we should explain AI then?
+I have to borrow some trust from you here.
+The most natural and universal angle to explain AI models is through the lens of **semantics**.
+To be more specific, the computational semantics of a modern AI model like GPT/BERT.

 ## Why project not paper?
 The unique view of the theory being developed here follows and uses the concepts and wording wildly used in programming languages, distributed systems, and databases, which makes the theory more accessible to researchers from these fields, and also opens up more engineering-focused practitioners to understand the concepts.
 Also we don't want to write a paper for the sake of writing a paper, that forcing the core subject of this theory, **semantics**, into the rigid format of one specific mathematical framework or formal system.